The Bankrate promise

 - Having a new credit card could easily tempt you into overspending.

-- You want to move your debt to a card with 0 percent APR so you can spend more on your old cards.
+- You want to move your debt to a card with a 0 percent intro APR so you can spend more on your old cards.

-You’re better off skipping 0 percent APR credit cards in any of these scenarios.
-You may even want to avoid taking on any new lines of credit at all—at least until you can develop a plan for your finances.
+You’re better off skipping 0 percent intro APR credit cards in any of these scenarios.
+You may even want to avoid taking on any new lines of credit at all — at least until you can develop a plan for your finances.

-If you have some equity built up in your house, you could also use a home equity loan or home equity line of credit (HELOC) to consolidate your debts.
-Either option may offer a lower interest rate than traditional credit cards do, and the loan will be secured by the value of your home.
+Either option may offer a lower interest rate than traditional credit cards do, but keep in mind the loan will be secured by your home.

 Whatever you decide, remember that your old debts and new charges won’t go away on their own.
-A 0 percent interest credit card can help you save money and buy you some time, but the rest is up to you.
+A 0 percent intro APR credit card can help you save money and buy you some time, but the rest is up to you.